Origins of the World Federalist Movement

 The Cold War and the ideological divide between the United States and the Soviet Union hinder significant progress towards world federalism.
 However, proponents continue to promote the idea through various organizations and initiatives.

-With the end of the Cold War, there is renewed interest in international cooperation and global governance.
-The establishment of the International Criminal Court (ICC) is seen as a step towards creating a stronger system of international law.
+Amidst the shifting geopolitical landscape following the end of the Cold War, a resurgence of interest in international cooperation and global governance emerged.
+At the forefront of this movement stands the establishment of the International Criminal Court (ICC), hailed as a pivotal stride towards fortifying the framework of international law.

 2000 - Millennium Development Goals